-Acceptance of material for posting on FranceRevisited.com, even if no actual financial payment is made, is for the right to post the work on this site.
+Acceptance of material for posting on FranceRevisited.com, even when no financial payment is made, is for the right to post the work on this site.
 We reserve the right to remove the article of our own accord at any time and for any reason and to update any timely information contained in your article.
 You may not publish the work elsewhere for 4 months following its publication on France Revisited.
-You are then free to republish your text elsewhere provided that you indicate that it was first published on France Revisited unless it has been substantially modified.
+You are then free to republish your text elsewhere provided that you indicate that it was first published on France Revisited, unless it has been substantially modified.
 By “substantially modified” we mean more than 50% of the text.

 How to submit

 If interested in contributing content to France Revisited, send the completed article/photo reportage/video or a detailed query, along with a brief bio to gary [at] francerevisited.com.
 Include your full name, where you live, your phone number and, if you wish, information about your writing and/or travel experience and link to any published work.